 NEW DELHI — Israel’s defense industry is further cementing ties with India, with New Delhi’s decision to equip the Tejas Light Combat Aircraft (LCA) with the Rafael Derby as the baseline beyond-visual-range air-to-air missile (Bvraam).
 Opting for the Israeli Bvraam weapon is supposed to help the Tejas reach its full operational clearance by December 2012.
 Indian officials last year already gave up on the notion of using the indigenous Astra missile as the main Bvraam, due to development ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Rafael Snags Tejas Missile Contract".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Rafael Snags Tejas Missile Contract".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.